Th0rN13/css-bg/README.md

 CSS change color of svg via SASS variables depending on row and column of hovered block (SASS)

-Some prepared SVG paths assigned via SASS depending of hovered block
+Some prepared SVG paths assigned via SASS depending of hovered block (works only in chomium)

 # TODO